-INSERT INTO T1 VALUES (...)
-For more information about the INSERT command, see "Using the INSERT statement".
+INSERT INTO T1 VALUES ( ... )

+For more information about the INSERT command, see "Using the INSERT statement."

-Note Do not use the Import option in the DBISQL Data menu.
-This option is not supported for use with Sybase IQ databases.
+Note Do not use the Import option on the Interactive SQL Data menu.
+It is not supported for use with Sybase IQ databases.

 Moving data to a system with a different endian format